monowireless/MWSDK_docs/en/MWX/content/install_n_build/install_sdk.md

 `MWSDK_ROOT`, `MWSDK_ROOT_WINNAME`(for Windows10) need to be set.

 #### Windows10,11
-In this example, the name of the extracted directory is `C:\MWSTAGE`.
-If you have installed the software in a different directory, please change the name.
+In this example, the name of the extracted folder is `C:\MWSTAGE`.
+If you have installed the software in a different folder, please change the name.

 Run `C:\MWSTAGE\Tools\SET_ENV.CMD` to set the following environment variables: